maroontress/BomSweeper.CSharp/README.md

 # BomSweeper

-BomSweeper is a command line tool that finds the files starting with a UTF-8 Byte Order Mark (BOM) in the directory tree and removing a BOM from those files.
+BomSweeper is a command-line tool that finds the files starting with a UTF-8 Byte Order Mark (BOM) in the directory tree and removing a BOM from those files.

 ## Requirements